The mitral valve is a heart valve that lies between the left atrium and left ventricle.

 What is the outlook for people with mitral regurgitation?

 In some cases, the disorder is mild and causes no symptoms.
 If you develop symptoms they tend to become gradually worse over the years.
+Typical complications include heart failure, pulmonary artery hypertension, atrial fibrillation and stroke.
 However, the speed of decline can vary.
 In many cases, it can take years for symptoms to become serious.
-Medication can ease symptoms but cannot reverse a damaged valve.
+Doctors use indications of how serious these complications are to decide when the best time is to refer for possible surgery.
+For example, when the pressure in the pulmonary artery rises above 60mmHg during exercise testing.
+Medication can ease symptoms but cannot repair a damaged valve.

 Surgical treatment has greatly improved the outlook in most people with more severe regurgitation.
 Surgery has a very good success rate.

 Aluru JS, Barsouk A, Saginala K, et al; Valvular Heart Disease Epidemiology.
 Med Sci (Basel).
 2022 Jun 1510(2):32. doi: 10.3390/medsci10020032.

 Heart valve disease presenting in adults: investigation and management; NICE guideline (November 2021)

 Nishimura RA, Otto CM, Bonow RO, et al; 2017 AHA/ACC Focused Update of the 2014 AHA/ACC Guideline for the Management of Patients With Valvular Heart Disease.
 Circulation.
 2017 CIR.0000000000000503.
 Originally published March 15, 2017.